Battle of Kamdesh: Insurgency

-The population of Nuristan is ethnically distinct from the rest of Afghanistan, and divided into four major groups, the Kom, Kata, Kushtoz, and Kalasha.
+The population of Nuristan is ethnically distinct from the rest of Afghanistan, and divided into four major groups: the Kom, Kata, Kushtoz, and Kalasha.
 These subgroups were in turn divided into clans and sects, depending on lineages and the interpretations of individual religious leaders.
-These groups could clash violently over water rights, pasture, and religious beliefs.
 Five languages and various dialects are spoken by these groups, rendering translators from other areas of Afghanistan useless.
 The Soviets had to contend with a rebel group known as the Dawlet of eastern Nuristan.
 They professed a Salafi version of Islam, and were hostile to any political rivals.
-The Nuristanis had resisted Islam as late as the year 1895 and before that had been considered a Hindu nation (Islamic invaders called them "Kaffir" or heathen) with a long tradition of violently resisting outsiders and their beliefs.
+The Nuristanis had resisted Islam as late as the year 1895 and before that had been considered a Hindu nation (Islamic invaders called them "Kaffir", or heathens) with a long tradition of violently resisting outsiders and defending their beliefs.

 Resistance in Nuristan revolved around a specific group of Islamic fighters known as Hezb-e-Islami Gulbuddin or HIG.
 During the Soviet occupation, HIG received more support from the CIA than any other Mujahideen resistance group.
-When it came to infiltration from Pakistan, and setting ambushes, HIG was regarded as the most skillful.
+When it came to infiltrating from Pakistan, and setting ambushes, HIG was regarded as the most skillful.
 In 2006, HIG was actively resisting the Afghan government.
 When Captain Aaron Swain of Cherokee Co. had sounded out Afghan Border Police Commander Ahmed Shah about setting up near Kamdesh, he was told that HIG insurgents tried to blow up Shah's jeep on his last trip there and it was a bad place.